 Although known primarily as a Techno artist, Sophia Saze’s music draws influences from several styles, always infusing her own personal touch as seen in her latest album “Self”, released on Francis Harris’s Kingdoms imprint: a 14-track sonic adventure that showcases her evolution as a producer and explores her past and all the adversities life threw at her growing up.
-A deep and mushy ambiance packed with repetitive kick drum patterns sets the tone for a mellow vocal ambiance before things kick off in “Salome”, the first track of the album.
+A deep and mushy ambiance followed by repetitive kick drum patterns sets the tone for melodic synthetic lines before things kick off in “Salome”, the first track of the album.
 As the track progresses, she carefully introduces crispy bell sounds bundled with crunchy bass tones and hypnotic leads.
 Low frequency ramble and melancholic piano lines provide clarity in a chaotic but pleasant form, highlighting a new creative direction compared to her previous dancefloor-oriented work “Solace”.

 Experiences and culture can deeply affect one’s vision of the world while art is a way for many to express those emotions and how they are coping with this weird and intricate thing called life.
 By reflecting on her own life through “Self”, Sophia Haze demonstrates an uncanny ability to create unusual and gloomy atmospheres, yet musical and enjoyable.